 Best Places To Visit in Cheshire

 Chester is the county town of Cheshire and one of the most interesting places in the county.
-The city has a long history dating back to the Romans when it was a major settlement and known as Deva.
+The city has a long history dating back to the Romans when it was a major settlement known as Deva.

 There are plenty of things to do in Chester, with one of the most popular checking out the Roman Amphitheatre in the middle of the city.
 It’s the largest amphitheatre of its kind in the UK, despite only half being excavated.

 Chester is a walled city and you can walk the length of the walls that encompass the centre of the city.
-Not only can you admire the Roman craftsmanship, you’ll get to see a wide part of the city, such as the Eastgate Clock and Racecourse, but get some incredible views of the Welsh hills in the distance too.
+Not only can you admire the Roman craftsmanship, you’ll get to see a wide part of the city, such as the Eastgate Clock and Racecourse, and get some incredible views of the Welsh hills in the distance too.

-Chester is also a great destination for shopping, with the Rows famous for its double level shopping and unique boutique stores.
+Chester is also a great destination for shopping, with the Rows famous for its double-level shopping and unique boutique stores.

 Congleton is one of the nicest towns in Cheshire.
 It’s a small and charming market town that’s one of the final stops before you reach the Peak District.